-Debra Foran is currently Assistant Professor of Near Eastern Archaeology in the Department of Archaeology and Classical Studies at Wilfrid Laurier University.
+Debra Foran is Assistant Professor in the Department of Archaeology and Heritage Studies at Wilfrid Laurier University.
 She earned her PhD in Near Eastern Archaeology from the University of Toronto in 2003, where her dissertation examined the existence of a Byzantine mosaic workshop in Madaba.
 Dr. Foran has worked with the Tell Madaba Archaeological Project since 1998.
 She became Assistant Director of the project in 2001 and Director in 2006.
-She has more than 20 years of field experience in the Middle East, and has participated on numerous projects in Jordan, Syria, and Tunisia.
-Contact: email@example.com
+She has more than 20 years of field experience in the Middle East and has participated on numerous projects in Jordan, Syria, and Tunisia.

 Mashoor Fsheikat has worked on archaeological projects in the Madaba region since 1996.
 In addition to managing the day-to-day activities of the Town of Nebo Archaeological Project, Mashoor also works for the Madaba Archaeological Museum.

-Lauren Mason is currently a fourth year student at Wilfrid Laurier University, and will be completing an Archaeology and History double major.
-For the upcoming year, she has been elected to be the Vice President of the Archaeology Society at Laurier.
-This will be her third summer in Jordan, having participated in an excavation in 2014, as well as a study season in 2015.
-This summer she is enthusiastic to return as a square supervisor.
-Her passion is osteology, and hopes to pursue a degree and eventual career in either Bio Archaeology or Forensic Anthropology.
+Lauren Mason just completed an Honours BA in Archaeology and History at Wilfrid Laurier University.
+This will be her fourth summer in Jordan, having participated in the 2014 and 2016 excavations, as well as a study season in 2015.
+This summer she is excited to return as a square supervisor.
+Her passion is osteology, and she hopes to pursue a degree and eventual career in either Bio Archaeology or Forensic Anthropology.